passariello/findpattern/README.md

 My name is Dario Passariello... you can agree with me or not... but life is short....

+# EXAMPLE

+So, I see that some test asking for a solution like this... enjoy!
+"The test ask to have count of groups pr count of word of subsequence"

 ```javascript
 const findPattern = ( word ) => {